 First things first.
 I am writing this post for myself.
 I have been self-employed for the last 6 years but as a freelancer.
 A freelancer is a romanticized term for a solo-entrepreneur, but I don’t think a freelancer is an entrepreneur in the real sense of the word, but the value an entrepreneur creates is created only through his/her own time.

 Entrepreneurs create value through other people’s time and quite often through other people’s (investor’s) money.
 They do invest their own time and money as well to have skin in the game, but the game is simply so big that they can’t quite play it alone.
 They may not use other people’s money and bootstrap, but they certainly need other people’s time to build companies that solve the problems that they are trying to solve.

 Entrepreneurship is hard, and that’s why most people in the world work for others.
+A lot of people make a lot of mistakes, and we can perhaps learn from others on which mistakes to avoid while starting a business.
 In fact, even freelancing is tough, and entrepreneurship is even tougher, because you don’t just have your responsibility, but also that of the people who work for you.

 My attempt, here, is going to be to look at multiple facets of start-ups and entrepreneurship, so that anyone reading it, can have a better idea about how to become an entrepreneur.

 In order to understand how to become an entrepreneur, it is important that we understand who is an entrepreneur and what do entrepreneurs exactly do.

 There is no one definition of entrepreneurship.
 As per Wikipedia, Entrepreneurship is the creation or extraction of value.
 However, this is only one of the definitions, and does not simplify a complex idea enough.